Content / Inbound Marketing, and How it can Grow Your Business

 Inbound marketing centres around quality over quantity.
 The goal is to attract the right kind of users to your website; users that are looking for the answers that you have.
 These are the users that will turn into possible leads, and ultimately into customers.
 How do I do that, you ask?
 By providing them relevant content that they want, when they want it.

 Blogging.
 The holy grail of your marketing strategy, blogging about relevant content is the best way to attract new users to your website.
 It increases your organic search ranking and boosts referral traffic when your posts are shared with others.
-The key is to create educational content that speaks to the user and addresses their needs.
+The key is to create educational content that speaks to the user and addresses their needs – some tips on how to write an effective blog post here.

 Content Strategy.
 An effective content strategy will make sure you show up in relevant results for the user’s query, when they search for it.
 At Massive, we believe in “thinking like a user”.
 Tailoring your content according to buyer’s needs with relevant keywords is the key to success here.